prclab/anmld_mutant/README.md

 ANMLDcode.zip file contains scripts, functions, parameter and input files necessary to run ANM-LD simulations for the case studied in the manuscript submitted.

 Authors:
-Burcu Aykac Fas, Burcin Acar.
+Burcu Aykac Fas, Burcin Acar

 The contents of the ANMLDcode.zip file are;